Bharal

 The bharal (Pseudois nayaur), also called the blue sheep, is a caprine native to the high Himalayas.
 It is the only member of the genus Pseudois.
-It occurs in India, Bhutan, China (in Gansu, Ningxia, Sichuan, Tibet, and Inner Mongolia), Myanmar, Nepal, and Pakistan.
+It occurs in Pakistan, India, Nepal, Bhutan, Myanmar, and in China in the provinces of Gansu, Ningxia, Sichuan, Tibet, and Inner Mongolia.
 The Helan Mountains of Ningxia have the highest concentration of bharal in the world, with 15 bharals per km2 and 30,000 in total.

 Its native names include yanyang (岩羊) in Mandarin, bharal, barhal, bharar, and bharut in Hindi, na or sna in Tibetan and Ladakh, nabo in Spitian, naur in Nepali and na or gnao in Bhutan.

 The bharal was also the focus of George Schaller and Peter Matthiessen's expedition to Nepal in 1973.
 Their personal experiences are well documented by Matthiessen in his book, The Snow Leopard.
 The bharal is a major prey of the snow leopard.

 Description

 These medium-sized caprids are 115 to 165 cm long along the head-and-body, with a tail of 10 to 20 cm.
 They stand 69 to 91 cm high at the shoulder.
 Body mass can range from 35 to 75 kg.
 Males are slightly larger than females.
 Dense coat is slate grey in colour, sometimes with a bluish sheen.
 The underparts and backs of the legs are white, while the chest and fronts of the legs are black.
 Separating the grey back and white belly is a charcoal-colored stripe.
 The ears are small, and the bridge of the nose is dark.
 The horns are found in both sexes and are ridged on the upper surface.
 In males, they grow upwards, then turn sideways and curve backward, looking somewhat like an upside-down mustache.
 They may grow to a length of 80 cm.
 In females, the horns are much shorter and straighter, growing up to 20 cm long.